Tropical Storm Idalia drenches Carolinas as Florida counts cost

 Storm surges in coastal low-lying areas could cause "life-threatening inundation, from rising water moving inland", the NWS said.

-As the storm churns out into the Atlantic Ocean, potential life-threatening surf and rip current were expected to affect the US south-east coast into the Labor Day weekend, when many Americans head to the beach, said the NWS.
+As the storm churns out into the Atlantic Ocean, potential life-threatening surf and rip currents were expected to affect the US south-east coast into the Labor Day weekend, when many Americans head to the beach, said the NWS.

 On Wednesday, Idalia hit Florida, Georgia and South Carolina.